pomerium/pomerium/docs/reference/readme.md

 - Type: `bool`
 - Optional

-Turning on autocert allows Pomerium to automatically retrieve, manage, and renew public facing TLS certificates from [Let's Encrypt][letsencrypt] for each of your managed pomerium routes as well as for the authenticate service.
+Turning on autocert allows Pomerium to automatically retrieve, manage, and renew public facing TLS certificates from [Let's Encrypt][letsencrypt] for each of your managed routes as well as for the authenticate service.
 This setting must be used in conjunction with [Autocert Directory](./#autocert-directory) as Autocert must have a place to persist, and share certificate data between services.
-Provides [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling).
+Note that autocert also provides [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling).

-This setting can be useful in a situation where you do not have Pomerium behind a TLS terminating ingress or proxy that is already handling your public certificates on your behalf.
+This setting can be useful in situations where you may not have Pomerium behind a TLS terminating ingress or proxy that is already handling your public certificates on your behalf.

 :::warning